ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 # __The Solution__

-The solution consists of creating a `CloudWatch` alarm based on the EstimatedCharges metric.
-Then create an `EventBridge` rule that will forward the generated alarm from a member account to
+The solution consists of creating a `CloudWatch alarm` based on the EstimatedCharges metric.
+For details on how to create this alarm, please refer to [AWS official KB][aws-doc].

+Then create an `EventBridge rule` that will forward the generated alarm from a member account to the `EventBridge bus` to the billing account, based on the following pattern.

 The below architecture describes the final outcome of this solution: